Macau women's national football team

 The Macau women's national football team represents Macau in international women's association football and is governed by Macau Football Association (MFA).

 History

 The national federation became a FIFA affiliate in 1979.

 As of June 2017, the team was not ranked in the world by FIFA.

-The country's kit colours are red and green shirts, red or white shorts, and red or white socks.
+The country's kit colours are green shirts and green shorts, or white shirts and white shorts.

 The team's first match was on 22 July 2014 against the Guam national team, in which they lost 11–0.

 Results and fixtures

 The following is a list of match results, as well as any future matches that have been scheduled.